Special Education frustrations for Kansas parents

 A professional advocate is available for parents to negotiate IEP concerns and prepare for school meetings and suspensions.
 There are avenues other than due process parents may choose to pursue! http://bit.ly/iepconsult

-©2018-2022 Special Education Parent’s Advocacy Link LLC dba The IEP Center™ are not attorneys and do not give legal advice.
+©2018-2023 Special Education Parent’s Advocacy Link LLC dba The IEP Center™ are not attorneys and do not give legal advice.
 We do not represent anyone.
 Consult an attorney.
 We are civil rights advocates who support parents with special education issues for parents who have children with special needs involved with the public school.
+We provide service at low cost.
+Yep; we are not affiliated with any government agency.

 child advocates can go to IEP meeting with parent in Kansas